Satyrus II

-Satyrus II (Σάτυρος) was a son of Paerisades I and Spartocid king of the Bosporan Kingdom for 9 months in 310 BC.
+Satyrus II (Σάτυρος; died 309 BC) was a son of Paerisades I and Spartocid king of the Bosporan Kingdom for 9 months in 310 BC.
 He was the elder brother of Eumelus and Prytanis.
 He was challenged and ultimately overthrown by Eumelus in the Bosporan Civil War.

 Reign and civil war

 When his father Paerisades died in 310 BC, Satyrus inherited the throne and government as he was the eldest son.
 Shortly after, his brother Eumelus fled to the lands of the Siraces, where he entered into an alliance with Aripharnes, king of the Siraces, and made a rival claim to the throne.
 As soon as Satyrus learned of this, he set out against his brother Eumelus with his army thus starting the Spartocid civil war.
 Satyrus' army had a total of 34,000 troops, a mixture of Greeks, Thracians, and Scythians.
 After cornering his younger brother, they fought the Battle of the River Thatis, which resulted in a strategic victory for Satyrus and demonstrated his suitability for the throne of his father.